-- 1. Meet with your Mentoring Committee to evaluate the recently completed First Year Project and discuss any relevant training items (e.g. courses for Year 2 or Year 3; discuss prelim plans, etc.). - 2.
+- 1. Meet with your Mentoring Committee to evaluate the recently completed First Year Project and discuss any relevant training items (e.g. courses for Year 2 or Year 3; discuss prelim plans, etc.).
+Drs.
+Burk or Gioia should be added to your committee at this point if you have not already done so. - 2.
 The FYP meeting can serve as your annual Mentoring Committee meeting. - 3.
 Complete the FYP Defense Meeting Form (turn in to Kevin Belt).